NDAK12002U Vision and Image Processing (VIP)

 MSc Programme in IT and Cognition

-Vision and Image Processing (VIP) gives a overview of modern vision techniques used in man and machine.
-Focus is both on conceptual understanding of the models and methods and on practical experience.
-The course covers state of the art methods for image analysis including how to solve visual processing tasks such as object recognition and content based image search and retrieval.
+Vision and Image Processing (VIP) gives an overview of modern vision techniques used in man and machine.
+Focus is both on conceptual understanding of the models and methods, and on practical experience.
+The course covers state of the art methods for image analysis including how to solve visual processing tasks such as object recognition and content-based image search and retrieval.

-- The ability to read and apply the knowledge obtained by reading scientific papers.
+- Read and apply the knowledge obtained by reading scientific papers

-- The ability to convert a theoretical algorithmic description into a concrete program implementation.
+- Convert a theoretical algorithmic description into a concrete program implementation

-- The ability to compare computer vision and image analysis algorithms and assess their ability to solve a specific task.
+- Compare computer vision and image analysis algorithms and assess their ability to solve a specific task

-- Describing and applying feature extraction methods and modeling techniques in image and vision processing.
+- Describing and applying feature extraction methods and modelling techniques in image and vision processing

 - Analyzing the main challenges in vision and image processing today.